Last Updated on

 - Be careful not to pinch your baby in the process.
 Just hold the finger and rub it gently.

 - You can also massage his chest and neck very gently with mustard oil.
-However, before massaging with mustard oil, add a few cloves of garlic and fenugreek seeds to it; heat it and remember to bring back the oil to room temperature; strain the fenugreek seeds and garlic and then massage your child.
+However, before massaging with mustard oil, add a few cloves of garlic and fenugreek seeds to it.
+Heat it, and bring it back to room temperature.
+Strain the fenugreek seeds and garlic, and then massage your child.

 8. Body Pain